Demo Contact

 Mean Time to Repair (MTTR): The average time taken to repair a service after a failure occurs.
 This metric measures the effectiveness of the IT team in resolving problems and restoring services to normal operation.

-Knowledge Base Accuracy (Problem): The percentage of problem records that are accurate and up-to-date in the knowledge base.
+Knowledge Base Accuracy (Problem): The percentage of problem records that are accurate and up to date in the knowledge base.
 This metric measures the effectiveness of the IT team in documenting and maintaining information on problems and their solutions.

 Root Cause Analysis Completion Rate: The percentage of problems for which a root cause analysis has been completed.
 This metric measures the effectiveness of the IT team in identifying the underlying causes of problems and preventing them from reoccurring.